Chamber Music America Digital Residency

-National Arts Organization Chamber Music America has funded Amherst Glebe Arts Response, Inc. for a digital residency by the duo of Vibraphonist and composer Cecilia Smith and pianist and conductor Lafayette Harris, Jr. The events are comprised of three “thank you” concerts and talks celebrating the COVID-19.
-The audience for these events are medical and non-medical staffs, individuals and families served by Centra Health - Community Health, Lynchburg General Hospital, Virginia Baptist Hospital, Central Virginia Alliance for Community Living, all of Greater Lynchburg; the Arts in Healthcare Program VCU Health, Richmond, VCU Health Community Memorial Hospital, South Hill, and VCU Health Tappahannock Hospital; and the Gifts of Art Program, Michigan Medicine, University of Michigan, Ann Arbor.
+National Arts Organization Chamber Music America has funded Amherst Glebe Arts Response, Inc. for a digital residency by the duo of Vibraphonist and composer Cecilia Smith and pianist and conductor Lafayette Harris, Jr. The events are comprised of three “thank you” concerts and talks celebrating the COVID-19 response of our target audiences for these events: medical and non-medical staffs, individuals and families served by Centra Health - Community Health, Lynchburg General Hospital, Virginia Baptist Hospital, Central Virginia Alliance for Community Living, all of Greater Lynchburg; the Arts in Healthcare Program VCU Health, Richmond, VCU Health Community Memorial Hospital, South Hill, and VCU Health Tappahannock Hospital; and the Gifts of Art Program, Michigan Medicine, University of Michigan, Ann Arbor.
 All events are free.

 The Digital Residency by Amherst Glebe Arts Response, organized in partnership with Cecilia Smith and Lafayette Harris, Jr. has been made possible with support from Chamber Music America through its Residency Endowment Fund.